-Vtape's Case Study consists of two parts: the first focuses on new forms of PSAs (Public Service Announcements) in the 1980s designed to function in conventional public venues for video (e.g. public access cable television), the second part examines Toronto Living With AIDS, a 1990 public access cable TV program made by artists and cultural workers to provide information about HIV/AIDS directly to affected communities.
+Vtape's Case Study consists of two parts: the first focuses on new forms of Public Service Announcements (PSA) in the 1990s designed to function in conventional public venues for video (e.g. public access cable television); the second part examines Toronto Living With AIDS, a 1990-91 public access cable TV program made by artists and cultural workers to provide information about HIV/AIDS directly to affected communities.

 Vtape is a vibrant distribution organization that represents an international collection of contemporary and historical video art and media works by artists.
 We make this collection accessible to curators and programmers, educators, scholars, and public audiences worldwide.
 In addition to providing a distribution framework for established and emerging artists, Vtape is committed to establishing video art preservation and exhibition standards, and strives to support hybrid practices in an increasingly complex technical milieu.